Engineering Services (Piping Stress Analysis, Pipeline Stress Analysis) across Canada

 We have experienced engineers for the following codes: B31.1, B31.3, B31.4, B31.4 Chapter IX, B31.5, B31.8, B31.8 Chapter VIII, B31.9, B31.11, ASME-NC (Class 2), ASME-ND (Class 3), Navy 505, CAN Z662, AN Z662 Chapter 11, BS 806, Swedish 1, Swedish 2.
 B31.1-1967, Stoomwezen, RCC-M C, RCC-M D, CODETI, Norwegian TBK-6, FDBR, BS 7159, UKOOA, IGE/TD/12, DNV, EN 13480, GPTC/Z380, PD 8010-1, PD 8010-2, ISO 14692, HPGSL, JPI.

 Pipeline Stress Analysis Services

 Fluids transport pipelines fall within specific standards, such as ASME B31.4 for liquids, ASME B31.8 for gas, or other non-Americans standard (DNV , CSA Z622, etc.).
 If the line is onshore, the particularity is the interaction pipeline-ground and the displacement of above-ground portion.
 Road crossings, intersections with other pipelines or other accidentality will be carefully evaluated and studied.
 If the line is offshore, environmental loads and installation conditions need a very special and worthy study.
 All this our stress-analysis will studied, in accordance with the laws and rules of good practice, to have a reliable and always operable design.

-Our professional piping stress engineers have a bachelor's and Master's degree in mechanical / structural engineering and province licence (P.Eng.) in Alberta, Saskatchewan, British Columbia and Ontario.
+Our professional piping stress engineers have a bachelor's and Master's degree in mechanical / structural engineering and province license (P.Eng.) in Alberta, Saskatchewan, British Columbia and Ontario.
 We review, validate, certify and stamp piping and structural packages.